Axway/api-builder-demo-services/zendesk/README.md

-# Welcome to the API Builder
+# Welcome to API Builder

 This service is a simple demonstration of how to use the API Builder Zendesk Service Connector.
 Before proceeding you will need to obtain a copy of the API Builder Zendesk Service Connector by contacting sales@axway.com or via http://marketplace.axway.com.